Tips for Picking Classes

-SDS 101 Study Skills is a class that we strongly recommend for any new student, especially those who placed low in writing and reading.
-This class will teach you test-taking skills, note-taking skills, time-management skills and how to read college-level textbooks.
+SDS 101 Study Skills (5 credits) is a class that we strongly recommend for any new college student.
+This class will teach you test-taking skills, note-taking skills, time-management skills, and how to read college-level textbooks.
 These skills will set you up for success in your future classes.

 Do you think you would benefit from improving your computer skills?

 Many classes will require you to complete homework and assignments on a computer.
-Consider taking BCT 105 Computer Applications to develop your skills in basic computer hardware and software, including internet, word processing, spreadsheets, database applications, and more.
+Consider taking BCT 101 Keyboarding (2 credits), BCT 104 Computer Fundamentals (3 credits), or BCT 105 Computer Applications (5 credits) to develop your skills in basic keyboarding, troubleshooting, computer hardware and software, including internet, word processing, spreadsheets, database applications, and more.

 Are you unsure of your career or educational path?

-SDS 106 Career and Life Planning provides you with an opportunity to explore career options that best fit your personality, interests, abilities and values.
+SDS 106 Career and Life Planning (3 credits) provides you with an opportunity to explore career options that best fit your personality, interests, abilities, and values.

 Are you planning on taking online classes now or in the future?

-Consider taking SDS 102 Online Readiness.
-This is a one-credit online class that will teach you how online courses work and how you can be a successful online learner.
+After you signed up for classes, we would encourage you to access this free Online Learning Readiness Orientation Canvas course to help prepare you for online and remote classes.
+This 4-8 hour online class will teach you how online courses work and how you can be a successful online learner.

 Are you trying to decide how many credits to take?